Province of Pistoia

-The province of Pistoia (provincia di Pistoia) is a province in the Tuscany region of Italy.
-Spread across 964.12 km2, it is a landlocked province with the seat at the city of Pistoia.
-It had a population of 291,788 inhabitants as of 2015.
+The Province of Pistoia (provincia di Pistoia) is a province in the region of Tuscany in Italy.
+It is a landlocked province with the seat at the city of Pistoia.
+It has a population of 290,867 in an area of 964.12 km2 across its 20 municipalities.

 History

-The region had Gallic, Ligurian and Etruscan settlements before being captured by the Roman empire in the sixth century BCE.
-The region was referred to as Pistorium in the Roman Empire, which was followed by bishopric reign in the fifth century CE.
-It later rose to prominence in the Middle Ages under the Lombards and Holy Roman influence.
-It became a free city in 1177 CE and became part of Florence in the 16th century CE.
-The province was formed in 1927.
+The region had Gallic, Ligurian and Etruscan settlements before being captured by the Roman Empire in the sixth century BCE.
+It was followed by bishopric reign in the fifth century CE.
+It later rose to prominence in the early Middle Ages under the Lombards.
+It became a free city in 1177 CE and became part of Florence in the 16th century CE and the later the Kingdom of Italy.
+Pistols were manufactured originally here in the 16th century and the name itself is said to have been derived from Pistoia.

 Geography

 Pistoia is a landlocked province located in northeastern Tuscany, stretching from the Apennine ridges in the north to the Arno river and Ombrone plains in the south.
 It borders the provinces of Florence, Prato, Lucca, Modena, and Bologna.
-Spread over an area of 964.12 km2, it encompasses 22 comuni, including the provincial capital, Pistoia.
+Spread over an area of 964 km2, it encompasses 20 comuni, including the provincial capital, Pistoia.
 The terrain ranges from valley plains to mountain peaks reaching 1600 m in the Apennines.
-The region includes various protected areas such Abetone and Val di Luce, and other mountain reserves.
+The region includes various natural reserves located in the Pistoia mountains including Abetone and Val de Luce.
 The city of Pistoia is roughly 40 km away from both Lucca and Florence.

 Demographics

-The province had a population of 291,788 inhabitants as of 2015.
-The population of the province increased from 268,437 in 2011.
-The city of Pistoia hosted approximately 90,908 residents.
+As of 2026, the population is 290,867, of which 48.7% are male, and 51.3% are female.
+Minors make up 13.8% of the population, and seniors make up 27.0%.

+Immigration

+As of 2025, immigrants make up 13.7% of the total population.
+The 5 largest foreign countries of birth are Albania, Romania, Morocco, China, and Nigeria.